EslamHosam/Deep-Learning/README.md

 # Deep-Learning
-Practicing Python for Deep Learning with Tensorflow 2 library and Keras
+Practicing Python for Deep Learning with Tensorflow 2 library and Keras API